hirememorey/nba-lineup-optimizer/CURRENT_STATUS.md

 ### **Our Data-Driven Solution**

-We need to follow their approach and analyze our real possession data:
+We will follow their approach and analyze our real possession data:

 #### **Phase 1: Real Data Analysis**
 ```python